19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 (a) by an owner developer of a parcel to be comprised in a strata title plan shall take effect only when the management corporation is constituted for that strata title plan under the Land Titles (Strata) Act (Cap.
 158); or

-(b) by comprehensive resolution under subsection (2)(b) shall take effect only when the comprehensive resolution is filed with the Chief Surveyor.
+(b) by a comprehensive resolution under subsection (2)(b) shall take effect only when the comprehensive resolution is filed with the Chief Surveyor.

 (5) Any designation of common property as limited common property by an owner developer may only be removed or amended in accordance with subsection (6) or (7) or section 84.